JohT/code-graph-analysis-pipeline/domains/cyclic-dependencies/summary/report.template.md

 ## 1. Executive Overview

-This report analyses **cyclic dependencies** within the codebase — mutual dependency cycles between Java packages, Java artifacts, and TypeScript modules.
+Analyzes **cyclic dependencies**: mutual cycles between Java packages, artifacts, and TypeScript modules.

-A **cycle group** is a set of code units (packages, modules) that mutually depend on each other — A depends on B and B depends on A, directly or transitively.
-Cyclic dependencies prevent independent compilation, complicate testing, and make architectural layering impossible.
+**Cycle group**: Set of code units that depend on each other (A → B → A, directly or transitively).
+Prevents modular decomposition.

-The `forwardToBackwardBalance` metric identifies the easiest fix path: dependencies within a cycle are classified as _forward_ (in the direction of the cycle group majority) or _backward_ (against it).
-Removing or reversing a backward dependency dissolves the cycle.
-A balance near 1.0 means almost all dependencies are forward — there are very few backward ones to remove.
-A balance near 0.0 means many backward dependencies exist, making the cycle harder to resolve.

-> **What to act on first?**
-> Cyclic dependencies are the highest-priority structural smell — they make modular decomposition impossible.
+**Key metric**: `forwardToBackwardBalance` = ratio of forward to backward dependencies.
+Near 1.0 = easy fix (few backward deps to remove); near 0.0 = hard (many backward deps).
+Backward dependencies are removal candidates.

-> **Reading the tables**: Rows are sorted by priority — the **first rows are the most critical** and should be addressed first.
+**Priority**: Rows sorted by `forwardToBackwardBalance` descending — highest priority first.

 ## 📚 Table of Contents